tomorrow is calling, are you brave enough to answer? | watch | i-D

 Cara wears all clothing and accessories Céline.
 Hiandra wears dress Céline.

 Hiandra wears all clothing and accessories Alexander McQueen.
-Cara wears jumper, earrings and boots Alexander McQueen.
+Cara wears sweater, earrings, and boots Alexander McQueen.

 Cara wears all clothing and accessories Céline.